yanganto/near-staking-knd/docs/architecture.md

 # Architecture

-This page describes the minimal needed reference architecture for kuutamod to provide failover.
+This page describes the minimal needed reference architecture for kneard to provide failover.
 In later sections of this document we also describe variants and their tradeoffs.

-From a 10,000 foot altitude the architecture of kuutamod looks like this:
+From a 10,000 foot altitude the architecture of kneard looks like this:

 ![Reference architecture](reference-architecture.png)